Policies and Procedures

 Frequently Asked Questions

-A: An account is considered deliquent if it is at least 60+ days in arrears or past due, and no arrangements have been made by the debtor to satisfy the obligation.
+A: An account is generally considered delinquent if it is at least 60+ days in arrears or past due, and no arrangements have been made by the debtor to satisfy the obligation.

-Q: Are indigent care accounts and contractual adjustments (with UNC Physicians and Associates) considered a debt to the University?
+Q: Are indigent care accounts and contractual adjustments (with UNC Faculty Physicians) considered a debt to the University?

 A: If an account is determined to be an indigent care account or a contractual adjustment, then that portion of the account is no longer classified as a receivable or debt to the University and, therefore, the procedures to account for uncollectible receivables do not apply.